 Aside from healthcare benefits, saffron finds use in skincare:

-- Aphrodisiac Properties: Traditionally associated with stimulating sexual
+Aphrodisiac Properties: Traditionally associated with stimulating sexual desire.

 Same as all the spice or saffron has his understanding Potential Side Effects